Queen/Broadview Service Update

 Where Is My Streetcar: Fall-Winter 25/26 Edition

 With the constant changes in route diversions for various construction projects, water and sewer repairs and overhead reconstruction, the previous Fall 2025 edition was getting cluttered and unwieldy.
-This version consolidates the current and planned work for late fall and early winter 2025-26.
+This version consolidates the current and planned work for late fall and winter 2025-26.

-Current diversions:
+Current and pending diversions:

 • Ongoing: